wp-plugins/nextgen-facebook/readme.txt

 == Description ==

-The [Open Graph](http://ogp.me/) protocol allows your webpages to become feature rich objects in a social setting. **Open Graph meta property tags are read by almost all social websites, including Facebook, Google (Search and Google+), Twitter and LinkedIn**.
+The [Open Graph](http://ogp.me/) protocol allows your webpages to become feature rich objects in a social setting. **The Open Graph meta property tags are read by almost all social websites, including Facebook, Google (Search and Google+), Twitter and LinkedIn**.

 **NextGEN Facebook Open Graph (NGFB) adds [Open Graph](http://ogp.me/) meta property tags to all webpage headers**, including the article object type for Posts and Pages.
 This plugin goes well beyond other plugins I know in handling various media and archive-type webpages.
 It will create appropriate title and description meta tags for category, tag, date based archive (day, month, or year), author webpages, and search results.
 NGFB also detects images of varying sizes and embedded videos -- and includes one or more of each in your Open Graph property tags (see the [FAQ](http://wordpress.org/extend/plugins/nextgen-facebook/faq/) for an example of Open Graph property tags).

-**NextGEN Facebook Open Graph (NGFB) also comes with multilingual social sharing buttons, that you can add above or bellow content, as a widget, shortcode, or even as a function from your template(s)**.
+**NextGEN Facebook Open Graph (NGFB) also comes with multilingual social sharing buttons that you can add above or bellow content, as a widget, shortcode, or even as a function from your template(s)**.
 NGFB includes the following social sharing buttons (see the [Other Notes](http://wordpress.org/extend/plugins/nextgen-facebook/other_notes/) tab for shortcode and CSS styling examples):

 * Facebook
 * Google+